vsch/flexmark-java/MarkdownProcessorsEmulation.md

 fixed indent of 4 spaces from left edge or last block quote marker to make that determination.

-After trying to work this out by trial and error and only having moderate success, I decided to make more rigorous to reduce interaction between options and to be able tweak individual family emulation accuracy.
+After trying to work this out by trial and error and only having moderate success, I decided to take more rigorous approach to reduce interaction between options and to be able tweak individual family emulation accuracy.

 The following definitions are used: